LibreCat/MARC2RDF/README.md

 # DISCLAIMER

-* I'm not an RDF expert
+* I'm not an RDF/MARC expert, the example mappings provided don't use any of the recent work Bibo and other vocabularies
-* This project was created as part of the [Catmandu](https://metacpan.org/pod/Catmandu) project as an example how to create a RDF
+* This project was created as part of the [Catmandu](https://metacpan.org/pod/Catmandu) project as an example how to create RDF triples from open data
 * I invite other developers to contribute to this code and provide better mappings

 # AUTHOR